alifara asked: What is the difference between XNTJ and XSFP ? are ISFPs capable of being cold, highly-critical, and impulsive ?

 Lower Se doesn’t show up quite as much as upper Se.
 Rather, it appears simply in the xNTJs tendency to ignore the past as irrelevant.
 It crops up now and then to help the xNTJ revise plans as situations change, but most of the time, you’re not really going to catch an xNTJ living in the moment (unless they’re under extreme stress – then Se crops up to hurt them).

 An xNTJ, even on vacation, is not living in the moment.
-During my summer travels, I’ve gone to plenty of places, but the whole time, I’m analysing everything in my head rather than simply experiencing it the way my xSFP brother does.
-While I’m analysing the structure of coral on a beach, and my brother is splashing in the ocean.
-While I look at the cyanobacteria in a sewer system in the Caribbean and wonder whether it will end up enlarging the hypoxic zone of the Gulf of Mexico, my brother just plugs his nose and runs off to see the next big thing.
+During my summer travels, I’ve gone to plenty of places, but the whole time, I’m analysing everything in my head rather than simply experiencing it the way my xSFP sibling does.
+While I’m analysing the structure of coral on a beach, my sibling is splashing in the ocean.
+While I look at the cyanobacteria in a sewer system in the Caribbean and wonder whether it will end up enlarging the hypoxic zone of the Gulf of Mexico, my sibling just plugs their nose and runs off to see the next big thing.

 See the difference?